nguyensjsu/sp19-202-rocket-202/README.md

 ### Yijun Zhang

-1. Design and develop the Main Screen of Flows, which generally reads data from data record.csv, and displays them in time order with daily and monthly total value.
+1. Design and develop the Main Screen of Flows, which generally reads data from data records.csv, and displays them in hierarchical time order with daily and monthly total values.
 2. Use ```Decorator``` Pattern to add name to related flow icon of each income and expense record.
-3. Use ```Strategy```Pattern to show monthly and daily flow headers which displays same contents combination but different size and location for display.
+3. Use ```Strategy```Pattern to show monthly and daily flow headers which display same contents combination but have different sizes and locations for displaying.
-4. Use ```Builder```Pattern to build the month flows with all recorded day flows in this month（which contains several detailed daily flow records）with correct hearder showing total value.
+4. Use ```Builder```Pattern to build the month flows with all recorded day flows in this month(which contains several detailed daily flow records）with hierarchical hearders showing hierarchical total values.
-5. Develop a use case about using drags to see all flow records in flow screen with related sequence diagram.
+5. Develop the drag function for Flow Screen with special sign displayed in the end of month flows.
-6. Develop the drag function for Flow Screen with special sign displayed in the end of month flows.
+6. Develop a use case about using drags to see all flow records in flow screen with related sequence diagram.
 7. Produce the animations in presentation slides.
 8. Draw the activity diagram.
 9. As a role of XP value "Respect", I keep the faith in every member in our team and keep showing them that they are improtant.
 I show respect to everyone and show belief in them during the whole project period.
-When anyone come up with any ideas about our project or finish any tasks, I always express respect to their thought and admire evey works they did.
+When anyone come up with any ideas about our project or finish any tasks, I always express respect to their thought and admire evey works they have done.